 MedWatch: FDA Adverse Event Reporting System

-In addition, less than 10% of adverse reactions are even reported to MedWatch.
-Many patients don’t know they could report adverse events or they don’t connect the side effects to the medication they are prescribed.
+In addition, less than 10% of adverse reactions are reported to MedWatch.
+Many patients don’t know they could report adverse events or don’t connect the side effects to the medication they are prescribed.
 The reporting system is voluntary and relies on patient reporting; doctors and healthcare systems are not required to report.

 Copyright © 2024 Rachel Brummert - All Rights Reserved.